Implementing HAAPI Attestation Fallback

 Strong Credentials

-Once the process for implementing DCR fallback is understood, it is recommended to provide strong client credentials based on public key infrastructure (PKI).
+Once you understand the process for implementing DCR fallback, you could harden security with client credentials based on public key infrastructure (PKI).
 Use one of the options described in the following sections.
-Other SDK options may be provided by Curity in the future.
-Where possible it is also recommended to use distinct client keys per device, for the highest security.
+Curity may provide other SDK options in the future.
+We recommend to use distinct client keys per device where possible, for the highest security.
 One way to enable this is to use a Mobile Device Management (MDM) system.

 Using Client Certificates